1904 Washington football team

 The 1904 Washington football team was an American football team that represented the University of Washington as an independent during the 1904 college football season.
 In its third season under coach James Knight, the team compiled a 4–2–1 record and outscored its opponents by a combined total of 113 to 66.
 After serving as captain in 1902, Fred McElmon led the squad once more.

+Season summary

+Washington played a seven-game schedule against regional opponents.
+The Huskies opened the season with a 33–0 home win over Whitman at Madison Park, then lost 26–5 to Oregon Agricultural in Seattle.
+The team rebounded with consecutive victories over Utah Agricultural (45–0), Washington Agricultural (12–6) and Idaho (12–10) before closing the schedule with an 18–0 road loss at Oregon and a 6–6 home tie with California at Recreation Park in Seattle.